 In addition to developing vaccine candidates that can induce bNAbs, IAVI and its partners are exploring strategies for directly delivering bNAbs to prevent HIV infection.
-This strategy is referred to as passive immunization, in contract to active immunization, which occurs as a result of vaccination.
+This strategy is referred to as passive immunization, in contrast to active immunization, which occurs as a result of vaccination.
 While a vaccine “trains” the immune system to generate antibodies and other immune responses, passive immunization requires that the antibodies be delivered directly into the body through infusions or injections.
 This protection is temporary, and, in the case of HIV prevention, would need to be administered periodically as long as the subject was still at risk.

 In contrast to the fields of oncology and rheumatology, in which advances in the therapeutic use of monoclonal antibodies (mAbs) have been revolutionary, only one infectious disease--anthrax--is currently treatable by a licensed mAb therapy (NEJM 378; 16; 2018).
 And only one antiviral monoclonal antibody is licensed in the U.S. It is administered for the prevention of respiratory syncytial virus in premature infants.

 But the recently discovered HIV-specific bNAbs may have a role in treating, preventing, or even curing HIV.
 Technological advances have made it possible to identify, characterize, optimize, and manufacture antibodies like never before.